 Separated from the fleet by an Atlantic storm, the Eendracht reached the Cape of Good Hope alone.
 Hartog continued towards the East Indies using the ‘roaring forties’.

-This route, pioneered in 1609 by Hendrik Brouwer (another VOC Captain), used the prevailing westerly winds between latitudes 40° and 50° south to increase sailing speed, nearly halving the journey time from Holland to the East Indies.
+This route, pioneered in 1609 by Hendrik Brouwer (another VOC Captain), used the prevailing westerly winds between latitudes 40 and 50 degrees south to increase sailing speed, nearly halving the journey time from Holland to the East Indies.

 Dirk Hartog Island